Test for non-negligible adverse shifts: Experiments

+We simulate distribution shifts from a two-component multivariate Gaussian mixture model and specify distinct shift type (setting): no shift (the base case), label shift, corrupted sample, mean shift, noise shift, and dependency shift.
+This is described in detail in the supplementary material.
+When applicable, the shift intensity toggles between low, medium, and high for each shift type.
+We also vary sample size and dimension.
+For each combination of shift type, shift intensity, sample size, and dimension, we repeat the experiment 500 times.

-For each type and intensity of shift, we repeat the experiment 500 times.
-To compare \texttt{D-SOS} to both \texttt{ctst} and \texttt{energy}, we employ the Bayesian signed rank test (Benavoli et al. \hyperlink{ref-benavoli2017time}{2017}, \hyperlink{ref-benavoli2014bayesian}{2014}).
+To compare the \texttt{D-SOS}, \texttt{ctst} and \texttt{energy} tests, we employ the Bayesian signed rank test \citep{benavoli2014bayesian}.
 To do so, we specify a region of practical equivalence (ROPE) on the \(s\)-value scale and a suitable prior.
 We deem two statistical tests practically equivalent if the absolute difference in \(s\)-value is \(\leq 1\).
 This difference corresponds to one more coin flip turning up as heads (or tails), keeping the streak alive.
 Anything greater arouses suspicion that one test is more powerful, and that the difference is not negligible.
-Specifying a ROPE on the \(p\)-value scale is a lot more cumbersome because \(p\)-values, let alone \(p\)-value differences, are notoriously difficult to interpret (Wasserstein, Lazar, and others \hyperlink{ref-wasserstein2016asa}{2016}).
+Specifying a ROPE on the \(s\)-value scale is less cumbersome than the \(p\)-value scale. \(p\)-values, let alone \(p\)-value differences, are notoriously difficult to interpret \citep{wasserstein2016asa}.
 The Bayesian signed rank test yields the posterior probability that one method is better, practically equivalent or worse than the other.
 The prior for these experiments adds one \emph{pseudo} experiment, distinct from the 500 \emph{real} simulations, where the difference is 0, i.e.~no practical difference exists out of the gate.

-To remain concise, the full tables for comparison are provided as supplementary material.
-Table \ref{tab:simulations} summarizes these findings across all settings: dimension, sample size, type and intensity of shift.
-For simplicity, we say that one method dominates (wins) if the posterior probability is \(\geq 0.5\); similarly, they draw if the posterior probability that they are tied (practically equivalent) is \(\geq 0.5\).
+Table \ref{tab:simulations} summarizes the findings across all settings: dimension, sample size, shift type and shift intensity.
+The full tables for comparison are provided as supplementary material.
+For simplicity, we say that one method wins if the posterior probability that it is better is \(\geq 0.5\); similarly, they draw if the posterior probability that they are practically equivalent is \(\geq 0.5\).
+This way of comparing methods resembles the Pitman closeness criterion.
 We make several observations: